 Welcome to the Directory of Nursing Journals, a joint service of Nurse Author & Editor and INANE.
 The Directory is a joint service of INANE and Nurse Author & Editor, which is Edited by Leslie Nicoll, PhD, MBA, RN, FAAN.
+The Directory is updated regularly based on information we receive from editors and publishers.

 To use the Directory, click on the link to the Nursing Journals Directory wherever you find it.
 From there, you can browse the entire Directory, with the journals listed alphabetically.
-The new directory is fully “searchable” – enter your search term in the search field in the upper right corner just under the purple title bar!
+The directory is fully “searchable” – enter your search term in the search field in the upper right corner just under the purple title bar!
 When you find a journal you are interested in, click on the journal “card” to see a brief description, the name of the current editor, the editor’s contact email, and a link to the journal website!

 Process for vetting journals for listing on INANE/Nurse Author & Editor Directory of Nursing Journals